Nobi3110/connection-lookup/README.md

 ## How to Run

-### Option 1: Open the HTML file in a browser
+### Option 1: Open the HTML file directly

-- Open `index.html` directly in your browser
+- Open `index.html` in a browser
-- Type a Connection ID
+- Enter a Connection ID
 - Click `Search`

 ### Option 2: Host it on a web server

-You may also upload the HTML file to a static hosting service or local server if needed.
+You can also host the page on a simple static web server if needed.

 ## Example Request